Reasonate

 More about starting the dialogue.

-• The first turn belongs to Pro, and will involve Pro writing the position under discussion on a sticky note and providing support for that position by making one or more Moves to Advance the Dialogue.
+• providing support for that position by making one or more Moves to Advance the Dialogue.

 • Turns alternate between Pro and Con.